Lecturer prof. J. Jaime Gómez-Hernández

 The course is organized in remote video-lessons that the attendant can follow by alone in an accessibility period of three days.
 Every two/three lessons, tutoring sessions held live on video by the teacher will be carried out.
 During the tutoring sessions the teacher will provide clarifications to the students and assistance in the practices.

 The course is scheduled to run from 10 to 28 May 2021.

 Who is it for?

 Mainly for PhD students in engineering and earth sciences.
 The contents are also of interest to postdocs and researchers active in the field of engineering, environmental sciences and water resources.

-5 Credits will be recognized to those attending the two modules and passing a final exam; the students that attend the first or the second part can gain 2 or 3 Credits, respectively, passing a final exam.
+5 Credits will be recognized to those attending the classes and passing a final exam.

 Geostatistics is a branch of statistics aimed at studying and describing stochastic processes, associated with spatial, temporal or spatiotemporal variability that show autocorrelation.
 The origin of geostatistics can be ascribed to the practical need of describing spatial patterns and interpolating values on those locations where sample where not available in the mining industry.
 The discipline has rapidly evolved beyond interpolation into stochastic simulation and uncertainty quantification.
 Nowadays, applications of geostatistics are common in many engineering, earth and environmental science and health areas such as: mining industry, topographic surveys, environmental science, mapping of soil and groundwater pollution, hydrology, ecology, agriculture, meteorology, public health, epidemiology, etc.